vrabbi/tap-workshop/workshop/content/exercises/04-Deployment.md

 * Username: ```admin```
 * password ```{{ ENV_HARBOR_PASSWORD }}```

-Once you are logged in, click on **tap** in the Projects list, and then click on the **tap/spring-sensors** repo.
-You will see artifacts for the spring-sensors application.
+Once you are logged in, click on **tap** in the Projects list, and then click on the **tap/java-web-app** repo.
+You will see artifacts for the java-web-app application.
 If you want to verify which image is yours, you can check the sha256 for your container image with this command:

 ```execute
 kp image list